sailfishos/sdk-build-tools/README.md

 * `buildifw.sh` - builds the Qt Installer Framework binaries
 * `buildmaster.sh` - start one or more build tasks in a build host

+The other scripts are various helper scripts mostly to package files into a format suitable for the Installer FW.

 ### Build hosts

 The SDK builds are made in the following host environments: